Josphat28/Excel_Project_Data_Analytics/Project_1-Dashboard/README.md

 - 🔍 **Multi-Criteria Filtering:** Checks job title, country, schedule type, and excludes blank salaries.
 - 📊 **Array Formula:** Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
 - 🎯 **Tailored Insights:** Provides specific salary information for job titles, regions, and schedule types.
-- **🔢 Formula Purpose:** This formula populates the table below, returning the median salary based on job title, country, and type specified.
+- **🔢 Formula Purpose:** This formula queries the table below, returning the median salary based on job title, country, and type specified.

 🍽️ Background Table